todogroup/osposurvey/2019/README.md

 # 2019 Open Source Program Survey Results

-The raw data from the survey is loated here [results.csv](results.csv)
+The raw data from the survey is located here [results.csv](results.csv)

 Over 2,700 people participated in the survey.
 Company size was broadly represented, with 21% of respondents working at large companies with more than 10,000 employees, and 39% from small and mid-size companies with 250 or fewer employees.
 Developers and software engineers represented 43% of respondents, with at least another 36% holding an IT-related role.